kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

     </details>

-1. 🥲Which of the following services will automatically scale with an expected increase in web traffic?
+1. Which of the following services will automatically scale with an expected increase in web traffic?
     - A. AWS CodePipeline
     - B. Elastic Load Balancing
     - C. Amazon EBS